Newsletter - 2003 - May

 I picked some scraps of rope apart

 Most of it was twisted hemp

-Yet some was cotton braid.
+Yet some were cotton braid.

-And from the stuff I played with
+And from the stuff, I played with

 I thought aloud: "Rope size runs

 Not made by a machine

 Yet so fine it cant be seen.

 Im not talking of the kind of rope